fbcom/MIT-6006-Algorithims/README.md

 ### Programming Interviews Exposed:

 This is a book which you can get in different flavors (i.e. Java Programming Interviews Exposed).

+### Cracking The Coding Interview:

+This is another (excellent) book with many tips and challenges for preparing for coding interviews.